 There is also a minimum withdrawal amount on Binance.
 It is common at every cryptocurrency exchange.
 Once again check the fee schedule for full information about that.

-Now we have come to an end on this detailed guide on how to buy on Binance, but also how to trade on Binance, and how to deposit and withdraw funds.
+Now I have come to an end on this detailed guide on how to buy on Binance, but also how to trade on Binance, and how to deposit and withdraw funds.

 This makes it easier for me to buy and sell cryptocurrencies quickly and easily.
 Due to the number of other buyers and sellers available.